 Unfortunately, women usually have less saved for retirement.
-Let’s look at an example and then what steps you can take to help get on the right road for a long and financially secure retirement.
+Let’s look at an example, and then at what steps you can take to help get on the right road for a long and financially secure retirement.

 Joanie and Jake learned a valuable lesson recently.
 It seems that when Jake works, it is always for love AND for money.
 No questions asked.
-But when Joanie "works" - because she has alternated between keeping the home and earning a paycheck - it is either for love OR for money.
-The lesson: If they hadn't done some focused retirement planning together, Joanie risked being short-changed big time financially in her senior years.
+But when Joanie works—because she has alternated between keeping the home and earning a paycheck—it is for love OR for money.
+The lesson: If they hadn’t done some focused retirement planning together, Joanie risked being short-changed big time financially in her senior years.
 The story is fairly typical.

 Today, they’re empty nesters.
 While Jake works as a self-employed consultant from his office at the house, Joanie divides her time between part-time tax preparation and maintaining a beautiful organic garden.
 It’s a great life.

-Here's the problem.
-When looking at their retirement plans, they discovered that after more than 30 years of going about her life's work - sometimes for pay, sometimes for love - Joanie's total retirement benefits will total less than $300 a month.
-Jake's - the payoff for three decades plus of uninterrupted workforce participation - will be more than ten times that.
-The situation isn't all that uncommon.
-Unfortunately, many women may not feel properly prepared for the future, financially.As husband and wife, Jake and Joanie learned that there was a lot they could do.
-For starters, they began talking about money - not his money or her money - but their money.
-They mapped out a retirement strategy that covered the whole range of "what if" scenarios: if he should die first, if she should die first, if they should divorce (yes, it needs to be addressed), if one became incapacitated, and so on.
+Here’s the problem.
+When looking at their retirement plans, they discovered that since Joanie’s years in the workforce were limited, her total retirement benefits will total less than $300 a month.
+Jake’s—the payoff for three decades plus of uninterrupted workforce participation—will be more than 10 times that.
+The situation isn’t all that uncommon.
+Unfortunately, this leaves many women unprepared for the future, financially.As husband and wife, Jake and Joanie learned there was a lot they could do.
+For starters, they began talking about money.
+They mapped out a retirement strategy that covered the whole range of “what if” scenarios: if he should die first, if she should die first, if they should divorce (yes, it needs to be addressed), if one became incapacitated, and so on.